Amelia Roberts was beautiful, vivacious and just 21 when she tragically died from a fatal seizure just before Christmas in 2018.

 Our research team are working tirelessly to fulfil this wish and the wish of others like Amelia.
 Please join them by supporting Amelia, her parents Hamish and Debbie, and Amelia's two sisters, Lily and Kitty.

-Amelia's family have agreed to become our first supporter group, setting up a fund that will be a lasting tribute to Amelia, and help raise funds to support others affected by epilepsy.
+Amelia's family have agreed to become our first fundraising group, setting up a fund that will be a lasting tribute to Amelia, and help raise funds to support others affected by epilepsy.

-We will be launching our new supporter group programme later this year.
+We will be launching our new fundraising group programme later this year.
 Register your interest by emailing firstname.lastname@example.org.

 Find out how you can donate your brain and tissue to medical research.